The Plaster of Thought-Walls (Translated)

 9 January 2014

-Office bosses come in two types.
+Office bosses are of two kinds.

 10January 2014